 Owing to further development of our website and offers made or owing to modified statutory or official requirements, it may become necessary to amend this privacy statement.

-You can retrieve, print out and save the respective current privacy statement at any time on the website at Privacy.
+You can access, print out and save the current data protection declaration at any time on the website at Data protection.

 Lindner & Fischer